Cyrillus (crater)

 Cyrillus is a lunar impact crater located on the northwest edge of Mare Nectaris.
 Intruding into the northeast rim is the slightly larger, and younger crater Theophilus.
 To the south is another prominent crater named Catharina.
 Together these three craters form a prominent trio in the southeast quadrant of the Moon.
-To the northwest is Ibn-Rushd.
-Cyrillus is named after Saint Cyril of Alexandria, a 5th-century Patriarch and theologian.
+To the northwest are the Ibn-Rushd and Kant craters.

+This formation is named after Saint Cyril of Alexandria, a 5th-century Patriarch and theologian.
+His name was included as 'S. Cyrillus Alex.' in the lunar nomenclature of Italian astronomer Giovanni B. Riccioli in 1651.
+Its modern designation was formally adopted by the International Astronomical Union in 1935.

+Description

+This formation dates to the Nectarian epoch of the lunar geologic timescale.
 The floor of Cyrillus contains a reduced central hill and the considerable crater Cyrillus A. The walls of the broken formation of Cyrillus remain intact until the point of junction with Theophilus.
+The central peak of Cyrillus and ejecta to the southwest are olivine-rich.
 Slightly northeast of its center, three rounded mountains rise to heights of 1,000 metres above Cyrillus' floor: Cyrillus Alpha, Delta, and Eta.

 A tiny crater with bright rays on the east side of Cyrillus has been named Shioli.
-A point to the east of Shioli is the proposed landing site of Japan's SLIM lander.
+A point to the east of Shioli was the proposed landing site of Japan's SLIM lander.
+It landed on the Moon on January 19, 2024, within 100m of the targeted landing zone.